The Bankrate promise

 Filing for bankruptcy could hinder your ability to secure affordable credit products in the future, as many lenders will see you as a higher risk.
 As such, bankruptcy should only be pursued as a last resort.

 The bottom line

-Debt relief can come in several forms, including debt consolidation loans, debt settlement negotiations, and debt management plans.
+Debt relief can come in several forms, including debt consolidation loans, debt settlement negotiations and debt management plans.
 As a last resort, bankruptcy can help some borrowers — though it does not erase all types of debt, and can ding your credit score for up to 10 years.
-The option that will be most helpful to you depends on your personal situation, behaviors and tolerance for long-term impact to your credit.
+The option that will be most helpful to you depends on your personal situation, behaviors and tolerance for long-term impact on your credit.